PoisotLab/ms_metaweb_transfer/manuscript.md

 of trust that it exists given the inferred trait distributions) is given by the number of times where it appears across all random draws $N$, divided by the number of samples.
-An interaction with $P_{i,j} = 1$ means that these two species were predicted to interact in all $2\times 10^5$ random draws, etc..
+An interaction with $P_{i,j} = 1$ means that these two species were predicted to interact in all $2\times 10^5$ random draws.

 ## Data cleanup, discovery, validation, and thresholding